This information explains what a stress echocardiogram is and what to expect during your procedure.

 Ask your doctor about taking any medications before your stress echo.
 If you have been told to take a medication, take it with a sip of water.

-If you have diabetes, ask your doctor or diabetes nurse educator how to take your medication and food on the day of the procedure.
+If you have diabetes, ask your doctor or diabetes nurse educator how to take your medication and food on the day of your procedure.

 - Do not eat or drink anything after midnight the night before your procedure.
 If your procedure is after noon, you may eat a light breakfast 6 hours before the procedure (e.g., a slice of toast or a bowl of cereal).

-- Do not drink anything with caffeine or alcohol and do not smoke for 24 hours prior to your procedure.
+- Do not drink anything with caffeine or alcohol and do not smoke for 24 hours before your procedure.

 During Your Procedure